melato/lxdops/README.md

 # branch v2 changes
-In branch v2, all internal container configuration, such as installing packages, creating files and users, happens via separate #cloud-config files, that are support a subset of the cloud-init configuration.
+In branch v2, all internal container configuration, such as installing packages, creating files and users, happens via separate #cloud-config files, that support a subset of the cloud-init configuration.
 The previous lxdops-specific configuration for the same purpose has been removed.

 All lxdops configuration files must have "#lxdops" as the first line and all cloud-init files must have "#cloud-config",